Boosie Badazz: Legal issues

 On October 22, 2008, Boosie was arrested after East Baton Rouge sheriff's deputies found marijuana and a Glock in his car.
 Boosie pled guilty to his third-offense possession of marijuana charge on September 22, 2009, and was sentenced to two years in prison the next day.
 Judge Chip Moore doubled the sentence on November 9 after finding Boosie had violated probation while awaiting sentencing.
 Between his plea and sentencing, Boosie was electronically monitored and placed under house arrest.

-On June 17, 2010, Boosie was indicted on charges on first-degree murder of Terry Boyd.
+On June 17, 2010, Boosie was indicted on charges of first-degree murder of Terry Boyd.
 He also faced charges for three counts of possession with intent to distribute narcotics (Schedule II: codeine and cocaine; Schedule I: marijuana), three counts of "conspiracy to commit possession with intent to distribute narcotics", and two counts of "conspiracy to introduce contraband into a penal institution".
 He has stated that he is innocent of these charges.

 District Attorney Hillar Moore stated that the killing seemed to be "over turf".
 If convicted, Boosie could have faced the death penalty.
 Prosecutors also stated that they believed the rapper may have been involved in at least five other murders.
 On June 28, Boosie entered a not-guilty plea in a Louisiana court room.
 While Boosie's defense addressed the fact that the rapper has several ongoing cases, they emphasized that he is not a murderer and rested their case without bringing any witnesses.
 The jury in the case came to a unanimous not-guilty verdict on the murder charge after less than 10 minutes deliberation.

 On November 29, 2011, Boosie was sentenced to eight years in state prison after pleading guilty to the drug charges.
 On May 11, 2012, a jury found Boosie not guilty of first degree murder.

 On December 7, 2012, his attorneys were able to argue that the drug ring charge was a set up: the informant offered to provide codeine syrup for Boosie, an admitted codeine addict, in exchange for his help.
 He was released on March 5, 2014.
 He remained on parole until 2018.

 On July 12, 2022, Boosie was detained during a traffic stop and cited with possession of marijuana.